 The contraction forces sperm out of the penis, hence ejaculation.
 Eventually, the flow of blood into the arteries will stop, and the veins open.
 At this point, the penis becomes soft again.

 About Erectile Dysfunction

 Not every man can get an erection regardless of the sexual arousal exposure he receives.
 In some cases, an erection does happen, but it is not sufficient enough to acquire a satisfactory sexual performance.

 Either way, the condition is known as “male erectile dysfunction,” and the prevalence of it is quite staggering.
 In a publication by Current Sexual Health Reports, erectile dysfunction is the most common male sexual disorder.

 It does appear that the condition is also associated with age.
-In men aged 60 – 69 years old, 44% of them suffer from erectile dysfunction.
+Of men aged 60 – 69 years old, 44% of them suffer from erectile dysfunction.
 About 70% of men aged 70 years and up also have the condition.
 In men aged 40 years or younger, only about 5% of them develop this sexual disorder.

 The condition has been on rapid growth.
 In 2000, there were about 150 million cases of erectile dysfunction worldwide, according to a publication by Therapeutics and Clinical Risk Management—the same study expected to observe at least twice that amount in 2020.

-Treatment with Sildenafil and Tadalafil
+Treatment with Sildenafil, Tadalafil, and Vardenafil

 On the molecular level, the mechanism of erection depends mainly on the presence of nitric oxide, which acts as the primary neurochemical mediator to increase the production of cyclic guanosine monophosphate (cGMP).